api3dao/old-api3-docs/docs/chainapi/user-guides/Import&Export.md

 ## Import OIS

-When adding a new integration, you have the option to click “Import OIS” which allows you to paste an OIS
-([click here](https://docs.api3.org/ois/latest/) for more information) that will be used to pre-populate the integration wizard for you.
+When adding a new integration, you have the option to click “Import OIS” which allows you to paste an OIS ([click here](https://docs.api3.org/ois/latest/) for more information) that will be used to pre-populate the integration for you.
 You will then be able to complete the integration.

 ::: tip Important notes
 - Importing an OIS is only available for new integrations
-- If you are using a config.json file, copy the OIS object from within the array and paste into the text area provided ([click here](https://docs.api3.org/ois/latest/example.html) for an example OIS object).
+- If you are using a config.json file, copy the OIS object from within the array and paste into the text area provided ([click here](https://docs.api3.org/ois/latest/example.html) for an example OIS object)
 :::

 ## Export OIS